alexandre-piedade-ramos/coursework_projects/README.md

-This repo is for coursework projects I enjoyed working on.
+This repo is an archive for coursework projects I enjoyed working on.\
-For the details of the projects, see the project_requirements document for each subdirectory.
+For the details each project, see the project_requirements document in each subdirectory.